-In honor of White Ribbon Against Pornography (WRAP), I will be highlighting several resources for parents, children, and spouses this month.
+In honor of White Ribbon Against Pornography (WRAP), I am highlighting some resources for parents, children, and spouses this month.
 Don’t forget to celebrate WRAP Week, which always begins on the last Sunday of October!

 Have you ever looked in the mirror and hated your reflection?